Thursday, August 31, 2023

 The big bad opening this sequel is the White Lotus Temple, with one member-- a little girl-- raising her lantern against the dark.
 Suddenly there's light, and the camera cranes up to take in all the worshippers surrounding the girl.
 Men wrapped in white bite down on sparking incense sticks; Priest Gao (Hung Yan-yan) yells slogans while sword blades slide bloodlessly across his arms and throat, his chest swelling proudly as he shrugs off rifle fire.
 More setup of course; foreign powers threatened the Chinese in the first picture but here we face a native-born foe that seems even more formidable.

 Li's Wong and Tsui's camera make for a perfect dancing pair, swirling to Yuen Woo Ping's gliding choreography; when the White Lotus followers riot, Wong literally jumps into the fray with a folding fan: he spins he kicks he whirls; he holds the fan up to block a cloud of yellow sleeping powder.
 The camera (in contrast to cameras in today's action movies) simply stands there-- when you're witness to some extraordinary spectacle (Tsui seems to say) you needn't do anything more than watch; the audience will thank you for your clarity.
-Cut to Wong in his iconic pose, arms and knees stretched wide, camera zooming in low (corollary to the first rule: the slightest movement perfectly conceived and timed can elevate your partner's footwork).
+Cut to Wong in his iconic pose, arms and knees stretched wide, camera zooming in low (corollary to the first rule: the slightest movement perfectly timed and conceived can elevate your partner's footwork).

 Arrives the real villain late in the game: Nap-lan (Donnie Yen) in his practice yard yanks a strip of wet blanket out of a vat of water, twirls it into a whip, starts slashing at the lanterns overhead; gives the fabric an extra twist-- Tsui frames muscled arm and dripping cloth in a powerful diagonal-- and suddenly Nap-lan is smashing rope-reinforced posts and exploding wood tubs.
 More setup, with Yen's lowering brow suggestive of a storm cloud approaching to unleash hell, and this little segment introducing us to Nap-lan's ultimate weapon (which, according to Yen in an interview, he had conceived and developed himself).